SijmenHuizenga/Movie-Notifier/docs/System Specifications.md

 Some technical details about the usage of the api:
 * All timestamps used in this system use Unix Time: milliseconds since January 1, 1970.
 * When updating a model fields that do not need to be updated can be omitted.
-* Fields that are optional can be ommitted to not specifie them.
+* Fields that are optional can be omitted to not specify them.
 With a `string` or `object` they can also be set to `null` to not specify them.
 A number or timestamp field can be set to value `0` to not specify them.